MatijaSi/Welmish-Woundikins/README.md

 ...

-10%   - Crafting, ritual based magic system
+10%   - Crafting (based on imbuing items with rare materials or spells, enchanting them with essences), ritual based magic system (based on crafting)

 20%   - First version of story generator